Skip to content

 Are you getting a good deal?
 Are you getting good info?
 Feel free to text us at: +1 (862) 222-0442, use the chat here on this website, or email athena@athenagaia.com

-Once you have shopped and wandered the streets of the Plaka (the old part of Athens), it's fun to get above the busy walkways and tourists, and enjoy lunch or early dinner in the cool shadow of the Acropolis.
+In Athens?
+Once you have shopped the Plaka (the old part of Athens), get above the bustling crowds and enjoy lunch or early dinner in the cool shadow of the Acropolis.
 Here we are (Joanne and Pete) at a favorite taverna stop: Psaras Tavern.

 owners of Athena Gaia eating at Psaras Tavern